“How I Learned to Love Slack: When ADHD and RSD Meet WFH”

 In some ways, it’s harder now for me to get work done (distractions in the kitchen frequently tempt my ADHD brain!), but full-time WFH has also provided the freedom — and safety — to try strategies I wouldn’t have otherwise attempted due to my anxiety.
 This experiment is a work in progress, but I’ve found some fixes I think will serve me well when it’s safe to commute again.

-ADHD and RSD Challenges: In My Home Office
+ADHD Challenges in My Home Office

 Like many people with ADHD, I struggle with self-esteem — I’m constantly second-guessing the reactions of others and torturing myself wondering if I said the right thing or responded appropriately.
 On top of that, I experience the extreme emotional sensitivity associated with rejection sensitive dysphoria.
 That combination plays out in some debilitating ways.
 Here are some of my major roadblocks and WFH solutions:

 WFH Roadblock #1.
 Sitting still.